-Kline & Specter, based in Philadelphia and handling cases across Pennsylvania, is currently pursuing justice on behalf of the family of a boy who alleged he was abused from ages 11 to 14 by a Philadelphia Catholic priest, since removed from priestly duties over previous allegations.
+Kline & Specter is currently pursuing justice on behalf of the family of a boy who alleged he was abused from ages 11 to 14 by a Philadelphia Catholic priest, since removed from priestly duties over previous allegations.
 Criminal charges were dropped after the victim, Sean McIlmail, years later at the age of 26, died of a heroin overdose.
 Kline & Specter is continuing to represent Sean’s family in proving the church knew of the priest’s prior offenses but allowed him to continue in ministry and have access to children like Sean.

-Another case handled by the law firm, which has more than 40 attorneys, involved Jerry Sandusky, the former assistant football coach at Penn State University who was accused of abusing dozens of boys.
+Another case handled by the law firm involved Jerry Sandusky, the former assistant football coach at Penn State University who was accused of abusing dozens of boys.
 Tom Kline, founding partner of Kline & Specter, worked to discover and prove that officials at Penn State had notice of Sandusky’s prior abuse on the college campus and that they failed to act to protect children.
 Kline obtained the first and a pivotal settlement for one of Sandusky’s victims.
 The settlement for “Victim No. 5” – his identity was withheld throughout litigation -- was a substantial part of $60 million Penn State agreed to pay to all the victims.

 Kline also reached a settlement of up to $3.8 million against a Pennsylvania psychotherapist who abused and photographed his teenage patient.
 In addition to the monetary compensation, the unlicensed therapist was also forced to make a lengthy public apology and agreed never to practice again.
 Kline was also able to show that the other providers for whom the perpetrator worked failed to meet their obligations to supervise the offender, resulting in abuse suffered by the young woman.